GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/09.281-290/09.Near-the-Cross/docs.md

 Near the cross, a trembling soul,
 Love and mercy found me;
 There the bright and Morning Star
 Sheds its beams around me.

-Chorus:
-In the cross, in the cross,
-Be my glory ever;
-Till my raptur'd soul shall find
-Rest beyond the river.
+[Chorus]

 3.
 Near the cross!
 O Lamb of God,
 Bring its scenes before me;
 Help me walk from day to day,
 With its shadows o'er me.

-Chorus:
-In the cross, in the cross,
-Be my glory ever;
-Till my raptur'd soul shall find
-Rest beyond the river.
+[Chorus]

 4.
 Near the cross I'll watch and wait,
 Hoping, trusting ever;
 Till I reach the golden strand,
 Just beyond the river.

-Chorus:
-In the cross, in the cross,
-Be my glory ever;
-Till my raptur'd soul shall find
-Rest beyond the river.
+[Chorus]

 ```